 From the EFT view, the problem is the negative cycles you and your partner have got into.
 And if you change these negatives cycles, you’ll change your relationship.

 I can help you to identify these negative cycles and to replace them with healthier, nurturing cycles instead.
 EFT is powerful, but don’t just take my word for it.
 Reliable research has shown couples therapy using EFT techniques can give a 70 to 75% recovery rate in 10 to 12 session.
 And retests of couples at 3 months, 6 months and two years show stable results and in some cases even improved results.

-The most common objection I hear about couples therapy takes this form: “How do I get my partner to come with me?”
+The most common objection I hear about couples counselling takes this form: “How do I get my partner to come with me?”

-It can be very difficult to raise concerns about your relationship with your partner for a number or reasons
+It can be very difficult to raise concerns about your relationship with your partner for a number of reasons

 1. You don’t want to hurt their feelings – But if you don’t have truthful conversations with your partner, nothing will change and you could end up feeling like you’re never going to be fulfilled in your relationship.

 3. They don’t think talking therapy works – Why do they think this?
 Have they had a bad experience with counselling in the past?
 Or do they believe that if a relationship is ‘meant to be’ then it doesn’t need any support?
-Getting clear on their objections towards couples therapy can help you to challenge their assumptions and help them to be more open minded towards relationship therapy.
+Getting clear on their objections towards couples counselling can help you to challenge their assumptions and help them to be more open-minded towards relationship therapy.

 4. They don’t think there’s anything wrong with your relationship – Sometimes just having the space to talk about and explore your relationship can help to make it better.
 People happily seek coaching to do better in all aspects of their lives, let your partner know your relationship with them is so important you want to make it a priority and find proven ways to make it even better.